5 year fixed mortgages

 Low interest rates are great, but you also need to make sure you don’t ignore high early repayment fees or setup fees.

-If you want to avoid pesky early repayment charges you should keep an eye out for mortgage deals that are portable.
+If you want to avoid early repayment charges you should keep an eye out for mortgage deals that are portable.

 This way you have the option of moving your mortgage deal to a new property rather than paying any ERCs.